lukahhcm/Awesome_Environment_Scaling/README.md

 This collection is for researchers, developers, and enthusiasts eager to explore the forefront of AI that can truly see, reason, and imagine. -->

+Welcome to **Awesome-Scaling-Environments!** The field of LLM agents is entering a new era — moving beyond static datasets towards a paradigm where **environments become active data producers, continuously generating tasks and feedback to drive agent evolution**.
+This repository is the first comprehensive resource that systematically curates the research enabling this shift.
+We structure this collection along two fundamental axes, as detailed in our survey:

+- **Scaling task generation** is the ability of environments to continually create challenging, diverse, and realistic tasks that foster generalization.
+It develops along two directions: task complexity, which captures the structural and dynamic nature of challenges, and data collection, which enriches the realism of interaction data from tools, humans, and other agents.

+- **Scaling feedback** concerns how environments evaluate and guide agent behavior.
+It involves increasing the density and granularity of signals, improving automation and objectivity to reduce human supervision, and strengthening robustness against noise, exploitation, and failures.

+Together, these two axes define environment scaling as a first-class paradigm for advancing LLM agents toward greater autonomy and adaptability.

 ---